xamarin/XamarinComponents/XPlat/Mono.Posix/README.md

 Todo Items
 -----------------------

- - Remove the `monochanges` folder
-   - Need to send a PR to mono repo for code changes and add csproj
-   - Add build step to generate Consts.cs
- - Add unit test run
  - add more arch builds for PosixHelper
  - Revisit package ID
  - Revisit all metadata in nuspec